 Vegan Blueberry Chocolate Chip Cookies

-- Combine margarine and sugars in a mixing bowl and mix on medium to medium-high speed until light and fluffy.
+- Combine butter and sugars in a mixing bowl and mix on medium to medium-high speed until light and fluffy.
 Add the flax egg and mix on medium speed until everything is combined.

-- In a separate bowl, combine the flour, baking soda, baking powder, and salt.
+- In a separate bowl, sift together the flour, cornstarch, baking soda, baking powder, and salt.

-- Pour the flour mixture in with the margarine mixture and stir well.
-Add the chocolate chips and dried blueberries and give it another stir until they’re evenly distributed throughout the dough.
+- Pour the flour mixture in with the butter mixture and mix on low to combine.
+Add the chocolate chips and dried blueberries and stir until they’re evenly distributed throughout the dough.
 This dough can dry out quickly so be sure to cover it.
 Be prepared to add a tablespoon or so of water if it dries out.

 - Remove from the oven and allow them to cool for a minute before transferring to a wire rack to cool.